 The following is a transcript of an informal talk given by Olena Semenyaka during the Etnofutur III conference in Tallinn, Estonia on February 23, 2019.
 The transcript was made by Synchronistic Child.
-The video of the talk is also included here (click on the CC link for subtitles).
+The video of the talk is also included here.

 My name is Olena Semenyaka.
 I am the International Secretary of the National Corps, the parliamentary wing of the Azov movement.
 By education, I am a historian of philosophy.
 I studied the Conservative Revolution, and also Ernst Jünger’s legacy, particularly his discussions with Martin Heidegger on the prospects for the new metaphysics of the West.
 So this is my field of interest, and of course, it involves other luminaries of the Third Way, like Julius Evola, Carl Schmitt, and the rest who formed this discourse in interwar Germany, and who are now more and more recognized even in the academic field.
 I could say that what I studied in theory, I developed in practice.
 This is the Third Way, the Conservative Revolution, but revived for today.
 All of these theorists were also advocates of pan-Europeanism, and that is what our projects are all about.